dohmandjo/cse280-course/docs/groups/group02.md

 **Part 2**

-Formally negate the statement (moving the \neg as far to the right as possible).
+Formally negate the statement (moving the $\neg$ as far to the right as possible).

 **Part 3**

-Write the english translation of your negated sentance
+Write the english translation of your negated sentance.